Adolis García Preview, Player Props: Rangers vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 4.05 team ERA ranks 12th among all league pitching staffs.
+- The Brewers' 4.02 team ERA ranks 12th across all league pitching staffs.

-- Brewers pitchers combine to give up 155 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to give up 155 total home runs at a rate of 1.3 per game (to rank 22nd in the league).

-- The right-hander's most recent appearance was on Sunday against the Chicago White Sox, when he threw six scoreless innings while giving up four hits.
+- The right-hander's last time out was on Wednesday against the Los Angeles Dodgers, when he threw 5 1/3 innings, surrendering three earned runs while allowing five hits.

+- The 30-year-old has a 4.43 ERA and 7.3 strikeouts per nine innings across 17 games this season, while giving up a batting average of .285 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.